Madagascar: Wildlife You Can Only Find There: Mantadia Park

 Then a ‘local’ taxi-brousse, what appears to be a recycled police paddy wagon, a couple of bench seats, and a wall of fifty bodies, pressed into the back.

 The discrepancy between expected journey times is owed to the taxi-brousses tendency to leave only once filled.
 Like inverted Babushka-Dolls the modes of transport get larger and more populated with each leg of the journey.

 Firstly, a taxi to the eastern taxi-brousse station at the edge of town: a two-stroke engine propelling a contraption that appears to be constructed purely out of recycled car doors and electrical tape.
 Secondly: a minibus ‘taxi-brousse’ bound for Moromanga: 14 adults, 5 children, and scooter strapped to the roof amongst the luggage and rice sacks.

-There are countless Indri Indri, the largest speciesindiri indiri in Madagascar, noisily calling through the forest.
-We spot two juvenile Sefikas, wrestling precariously on branches just metres from us.
+There are countless Indri Indri, the largest species in Madagascar, noisily calling through the forest.
+We spot two juvenile Sefikas, wrestling precariously on branches just meters from us.

 Lunch at Andasibe

 Lemur calls all-inclusive, one thing Andasibe does not have is food worth marveling at.
 Hungry from traipsing after lemurs, I return to Antananarivo with a monstrous appetite for seriously good food.

 Built onto and into mountainous terrain, Antananarivo, or ‘Tana’, is something Picasso might have painted into existence if he drunkenly dabbled in landscapes.